hartwigmedical/hmftools/purity-ploidy-estimator/README.md

     - The dubious region ends at a centromere, telomere or a segment that is within tolerances.

 When merging segments, the depth window count (number of COBALT windows) of each segment is used as a proxy for confidence and is used to calculate a weighted average of the copy number.
-Similarly, the BAF count is used tom calculated the weighted average BAF.
+Similarly, the BAF count is used to calculate the weighted average BAF.
 The min and max start of the combined region is the minimum from each segment.

 Regions that are non-diploid in the germline are typically smoothed over, thus the copy number profile represents the somatic copy number without influence from the germline.